 Are geese and ducks related?

-Yes, geese and ducks are related!
-They are both members of the waterfowl bird family Anatidae.
+Geese and ducks are both members of the waterfowl bird family Anatidae.
 This family includes ducks, swans, and geese. (source)

 It is believed that both geese and ducks derived from the same subclade bird family around 20.8 million years ago. (source)